 Patients will be randomized electronically in a 1:1 manner through the DBCG CRF system.
 Access to randomize patients will require eligibility according to recorded in- and exclusion criteria.
 Randomization will be based on stratification for 1) trial site, 2) clinical setting (neoadjuvant/adjuvant early entry/adjuvant late entry).
+The randomization code is stored at the DBCG datacenter.
+In case of an acute situation for a participating patient where demasking of the randomization code is required, this is facilitated through the DBCG datacenter upon requirement from one of the principal investigators.

-8.2 Statistical analysis
+8.2 Statistical Analysis